abdul4rehman215/Kaggle-AI-Agents-Vibe-Coding-Portfolio/README.md

 It is not just a folder for course files.

 It is a structured record of how I am learning, building, testing, documenting, and thinking about AI agents in the context of modern software development, cloud deployment, and security automation.

+By Day 4, this portfolio also shows how security gates, evaluation traces, human review, command validation, and safe credential handling become part of the agent-building lifecycle rather than afterthoughts.

 The main idea behind this portfolio is: